 Introduction

+R01- Add “No default” to the definition of Roaming Status.
+Add shortnames for the two new attributes.

 Protocol contribution to reflect changes in ARC-2017-0263R02-TS-0001_Roaming_Indications_Updates

 “The 3GPP SCEF API allows an IN-CSE to be informed whether or not a UE hosting an ASN/MN-CSE or ADN-AE is roaming from its home network.